FelixFrohnertDB/Quantum-Challenge/README.md

 # Files in the repository
     Quantum-Challenge
       |-- cluster
-            |-- bada_data.csv #
+            |-- bada_data.csv # Base of Aircraft Data detailing ﻿speed, fuel consumption and other parameters as a function of flight level
-            |-- controlscript.pbs #
+            |-- controlscript.pbs # cluster control
-            |-- launch.sh #
+            |-- launch.sh # cluster control
-            |-- q_opt_traj.npy #
+            |-- q_opt_traj.npy # output, array of generated trajectories
-            |-- run.py #
+            |-- run.py # launch script
       |-- data
+            |-- climate_df.pkl # climate impact of burning CO2 as a function of coordiante and time
+            |-- climb_df.pkl # velocity and fuel consumption data for climbing aircrafts
-            |-- disaster_categories.csv # data to process
+            |-- cruise_df.pkl # velocity and fuel consumption data for cruising aircrafts
-            |-- disaster_message.csv # data to process
+            |-- descent_df.pkl # velocity and fuel consumption data for descending aircrafts
+            |-- flights.csv # coordinates of start and end point of flights
+      |-- notebooks
-            |-- DisasterResponse.db # database to save clean data to
+            |-- Preliminaries # Contains code to adapt the provided data for the appropriate problem formulations
-            |-- process_data.py
+            |-- Classical Optimization # Contains the two classical trajectory optimizations that will be used as benchmarks
+            |-- Trajectory Optimization # Contains the quantum trajectory optimization run on a 16-qubit simulator and a 16-qubit IBM processor
+            |-- Trajectory Visualization # Contains the visualization of the trajectories calculated above
+            |-- Conflict Resolution # Contains the QUBO formulation of the conflict resolution problem from the computed trajectories, solved with Filtering-VQEs
-      |-- models
+      |-- utils
-            |-- classifier.pkl # saved model
+            |-- utils.py # module with various functions
-            |-- train_classifier.py
       |-- README

-This repository is structured as follows: The utils folder contains code used in various calculations, which is outsourced for better readability.
-The data folder contains the data provided for the challenge and the results of the various experiment runs.
-The notebook folder contains the main body of work on this Challenge.
-It is divided into the following notebooks:

-- Preliminaries: Contains code to adapt the provided data for the appropriate problem formulations.
-- Classical Optimization: Contains the two classical trajectory optimizations that will be used as benchmarks
-- Trajectory Optimization: Contains the quantum trajectory optimization run on a 16-qubit simulator and a 16-qubit IBM processor
-- Trajectory Visualization: Contains the visualization of the trajectories calculated above.
-- Conflict Resolution: Contains the QUBO formulation of the conflict resolution problem from the computed trajectories, solved with Filtering-VQEs.

 ![alt text](img.png)